-The board has corporate responsibility for ensuring that the YJB fulfils its strategic objectives, which are agreed with the Secretary of State for Justice, and for ensuring the efficient and effective use of staff and other resources.
+The Board has corporate responsibility for ensuring that the YJB fulfils its strategic objectives, which are agreed with the Secretary of State for Justice, and for ensuring the efficient and effective use of staff and other resources.

-The chair and board members are appointed by the Secretary of State for Justice.
+The Chair and board members are appointed by the Secretary of State for Justice.

-- local council
+- local councils

 - voluntary sector

-- youth justice and other youth services,
+- youth justice and other youth services

 - health services